pulumi/pulumi-hugo/themes/default/content/learn/pulumi-operations/ci-cd/index.md

 ### The pull_request Workflow File

-Add a new file to your Pulumi project repository at .github/workflows/pull_request.yml containing the following workflow definition, which instructs GitHub Actions to run pulumi preview in response to all pull_request events:
+Add a new file to your Boba Shop project repository at .github/workflows/pull_request.yml containing the following workflow definition, which instructs GitHub Actions to run pulumi preview in response to all pull_request events:

 {{< chooser language "typescript,python,go,csharp" / >}}